-- 1. Conduct an inventory of how well have you achieved your objectives. - 2.
+- 1. Conduct an inventory of how well you have achieved your objectives. - 2.
 If you have students write out the answers to the review questions, establish a scoring rubric.
 Share with the students the specific criteria of the rubric. - 3.
-Decide whether to grade parts or all of Activity 17 from the SAB. - 4.
-Chapter Test 3 assesses mastery of the delineated standards and objectives.
+Decide whether to grade parts or all of Activity 18 from the SAB. - 4.
+Chapter 3 Test assesses mastery of the delineated standards and objectives.